michael-hll/command-tube/README.md

 Syntax: - SET_VARIABLE: -n|--name name -v|--value value [-r|--readonly] [-f|--force] [--continue [m][n]] [--redo [m]] [--if run] [--key]
 Parameters:
    -n/--name:     The tube variable name you want to set.
    -v/--value:    The tube variable value you want to set.
+                  Note: The 'eval(expression)' is also supported, eg:
+                     - SET_VARIABLE: -n dayOfWeek -v eval(datetime.today().weekday()) # Tube variable dayOfWeek will be set to weekday() value.
+                     - SET_VARIABLE: -n sum -v eval({var1}+{var2}) # Tube variable sum will be set to the result of var1 + var2.
    -r/--readonly: Mark the variable as readonly after updating.
-Default no.
-   -f/--force:    Force update even the varialbe is readonly.
-Default no.
+Default no. [2.0.2] -f/--force:    Force update even the varialbe is readonly.
+Default no. [2.0.2]

 Support from version: 2.0.0</pre>
 ### 18: SET_XML_TAG_TEXT